kenankomah/rest_countries_with_tailwind/README.md

 ## Tailwind Project

-I wanted to learn Tailwind so that was the main for creating this project.\
+I wanted to learn Tailwind so that was the main reason for creating this project.\
 Here is a link to the live project: https://rest-countries-with-tailwind.web.app/

 ## To run locally